2026 NYC Heat-Related Mortality Report

 The Heat Vulnerability Index (HVI) shows differences in community-level heat impacts during and shortly after extreme heat events [5].
 The HVI combines environmental factors (measures of a neighborhood’s average surface temperature and percentage of green space) with social factors (percentage of homes with air conditioning, residents’ median income, and the percentage of residents who are Black) to develop a relative measure of a neighborhood vulnerability to heat.

-Including race in the HVI analysis is critical to understanding the impact of heat: Structural racism has resulted in neighborhood disinvestment, racist housing policies, fewer job opportunities and lower pay, and limited access to high-quality education and health care, all of which are associated with health risks including those related to heat.
+Including race in the HVI analysis is critical to understanding the impact of heat.
+Structural racism has resulted in neighborhood disinvestment, racist housing policies, fewer job opportunities and lower pay, and limited access to high-quality education and health care, all of which are associated with health risks including those related to heat.
 Read more about how structural racism affects housing and public health and the history of redlining and how it impacts public health in NYC.
-The odds of dying are higher in census tracts with higher HVI scores, during extreme heat and on non-extreme hot days.

-The best indicator of neighborhood-level heat impacts is the HVI (see map 1), which shows differences in heat-exacerbated mortality risk.
+The HVI (map 1), which shows differences in heat-exacerbated mortality risk, is a more reliable indicator of heat vulnerability than neighborhood differences in direct heat-stress deaths.
 The number of heat-stress deaths by NTA (map 2) should be interpreted with caution.
-The NTAs are small and the number of deaths at this level is also small and unreliable, so it is difficult to tell whether differences between areas are due to random fluctuation or a difference in risk.
+The number deaths at this smaller neighborhood level are small, so it is difficult to tell whether differences between areas are due to random fluctuation or a difference in risk.
+See the Appendix Methods and Supplemental Data for more information.
+Risk factor data are currently being assessed with mortality data for future updates to the HVI.

 Conclusion

-Heat contributes to the deaths of more than 500 New Yorkers, on average, each year during the warm season of May through September.
-In the most recent five-year period (2018-2022) there were an estimated 525 deaths annually.
+Heat contributes to the deaths of approximately 500 New Yorkers, on average, each year during the warm season of May through September.
 Inequities by race and income persist in the people and neighborhoods most impacted.
 Deaths across all races, however, were more common at home, underscoring the importance of access to and affordability of home cooling to prevent death.

 To prepare for a hotter future and prevent heat-related deaths, the City needs long-lasting, structural interventions alongside heat emergency preparedness and response.
 Adapting to a hotter climate means the City must: